krh3rtz/Glocal/README.md

 	sudo ./glocal.py --usage

 [!]
-This project has been developed  in Python 3.4, so make sure you have pygeoip installed. for this versionof Python.
+This project has been developed  in Python 3.4, so make sure you have pygeoip installed for this version of Python.

 To install Pygeoip: